 In this guide we will show you how to download and install a pre-built application on Mono.
 Monokiosk is the app store where you can browse and download mono applications, built by makers from around the world.

-Note: In this early phase the number of applications on monokiosk is quite limited.
-We plan to add more applications to the kiosk ourselves, and hope that our community will submit their own creations to the site.
+Note: We plan to add more applications to the kiosk ourselves, and hope that our community will submit their own creations to the site.